 ENTRANCES: The entrance transition template is an example of how entrance details can be handled.
 Districts may address entrance transitions appropriately for the location, traffic volume or other mitigating circumstance, however practical applications are strongly encouraged.

 IRREGULARITIES: Include an appropriate amount of additional asphalt to account for surface irregularities.
 Irregularities can be estimated in various ways including field measurements of the pavement width, ruts and entrances dimensions, ARAN data, input from district construction staff and by consulting with the pavement team.

+SURFACE PREPARATION: The appropriate surface preparation should be discussed in detail by the core team.
+District Maintenance should patch all minor surface defects, potholes, centerline joint deterioration, and edge-line distortions prior to contractor operations.
+If Maintenance cannot perform surface preparations, pavement repair quantities should be identified in conjunction with Construction and added to contact in accordance with Sec 613.
+Class C partial depth asphalt pavement repair quantities should be included in the contract to address severely deteriorated surface defects and distortions.
+Class C asphalt repair may require quantities of aggregate base replacement at structurally failed sections with visible signs of subgrade failures.

 STRIPING: Striping is preferred to be included in the contract when the project is federally funded.
 The district will need to add striping log miles and quantities to the Summary of Quantity sheets.
 If contract striping is not included, the contract must include payment for TRPM’s and the district will need to coordinate with striping crews to have the permanent stripe down within 14 days after paving.
 For routes that are to be striped by MoDOT, the pavement marking quantities need to be removed from Summary of Quantities Sheet 1 of 1, remove Traffic Control Sheet 5 of 5, and any route that currently has an edgeline, the project will need to include quantities for Temporary Pavement Marking for edgeline in addition to the centerline marking.
 When performing this work on major routes, plan sheets and pay items must be adjusted to accommodate the required 6 inch stripes.

 The district shall verify that the existing passing zones are correct.
 All incorrect zones shall be corrected in the log miles on Summary of Quantity sheets.
 The striping log mile sheets are preferred to be submitted with the PS&E documents.